Cloudistics/REST-API/README.md

 * **Notes:**

-  * This action can be performed on both automatically deployed and manually linked vnets.
+  * This action can be performed on both automatically deployed and manually linked VNETs.
-  * The request will fail if the IP range calculated using the network address and subnet mask does conflict with any other vnets and network switches in the organization.
+  * The request will fail if the IP range calculated using the network address and subnet mask does conflict with any other VNETs and network switches in the organization.
-  * The response will only include the action information if the vnet is complete and the NFV instance is not shut off.
+  * The response will only include the action information if the VNET is complete and the NFV instance is not shut off.
 Otherwise it will return a 200 OK response status that the changes were persisted to the database.
+For automatically deployed VNETs, when the subnet is changed, the dhcp range will be updated accordingly.

-### Edit Vnet DHCP Service
+### Edit VNET DHCP Service
-  Edits a vnet's DHCP service and returns json data about the action.
+  Edits a VNET's DHCP service and returns json data about the action.

 * **URL**